running up steps

 We can spend a large amount of time at work each week and for many that includes a lot of sitting.
 These small changes to your work environment can have a big impact on your physical activity.

-• Take your runners to work – you never know when you might have 10 minutes to do a lap around the block
+• Take your runners to work – you never know when you might have 10 -15 minutes to do a lap around the block or to the local cafe and back

 • Change to walking meetings – instead of sitting in the boardroom walk around the local area and talk